mor-: death

 chronic(adj.) \ˈkrä-nik\

-continuing or occurring again and again for a long time
+continuing or occurring again and again

 He suffers from chronic arthritis.